Agile Octopus: is it worth it?

 The fixed rate nets the average household with a 4.3kWp solar panel system £216 per year.

-You should also think about switching your import and export tariff to Intelligent Octopus Flux, especially if you have a solar panel system that's bigger than 5.2kWp.
+You should also think about switching your import and export tariff to Intelligent Octopus Flux, especially if you have very low self-consumption and send most of your solar panels' electricity to the grid.

 This smart tariff charges higher rates during the 4pm-7pm peak time than at any other point, but the import and export rates always stay level with each other.
 Octopus also controls your battery, using it as a selling machine that maximises your profits.